-Committees:
+Committees: None

 Mr. Zoradi served as CEO of Cinemark Holdings, Inc. from August 2015 to December 2021 and a director on the Board of Cinemark Holdings, Inc. from August 2015 to the present.
-Mr. Zoradi spent 30 years at The Walt Disney Company, a major motion picture studio, including serving as the President of Walt Disney Studios Motion Picture Group.
-Prior to that, Mr. Zoradi served in a variety of positions of increasing responsibility with The Walt Disney Company, including as the General Manager of Buena Vista Television and President of Buena Vista International with responsibility for the international theatrical and home entertainment marketing and distribution of Disney, Touchstone and Pixar films.
+Mr. Zoradi spert of Chlemark Hollings, inc. Hollin August 2015 to the present.
+Mr. Zoradi spert 30 years at The Walt Disney Company, a major motion picture studio, including serving as the President of Walt Disney Studios Motion Picture Group.
+Prior to that, Mr. Zoradi served in a variety of positions of increasing responsibility with The Walt Disney Company, including as the General Manager of Buena Vista Television and President of Buena Vista International with responsibility for the international heatrical and home entertainment marketing and distribution of Disney, Touchstone and Pixar films.
 Mr. Zoradi also served as the President and Chief Operating Officer (COO) of Dick Cook Studios from January 2011 until July 2014 and the COO of Dreamworks Animation SKG, Inc. from August 2014 until January 2015.